BFLTeam/ICB_code/README.md

 # ICB_code

-Here we share the code in our ICB paper "Tattoo Detection Based on CNN and Remarks on the NIST Database"
+Here we share the code for our ICB paper "Tattoo Detection Based on CNN and Remarks on the NIST Database"

 To use the code, please cite the paper: